Bodhi Temple, Sagittarius

 Olive glanced to his left across the street and found a familiar high-rise building with a golden plaque at its front: Abaccio Hotel.

 Gemini.
 The Twin Cities.
 Cadence or Werner.

-Olive’s heart felt as if it were about to crumple and explode as he reached out for both of them in desperation.
+Olive’s heart felt as if it were about to explode as he reached out for both of them in desperation.
 And then he saw it out of the corner of his eye—a flash of copper hair.

 Cadence.
 She stood frigid amongst the chaos, seeming to not notice the bodies strewn around the floor nor the people running past her.
 As he tapped into his synchronization with her and met her gaze, he realized that she was not truly there either.
 Then that meant—

 “I…” Cadence ran her fingers through her hair as she stared blankly past him.
 “It was an accident… I didn’t…”

 Olive followed her gaze and the tug of pain down to the ground behind him.
 Only a couple of feet away amongst the rubble was a woman with curly black hair and porcelain skin.

 She was unconscious, but it appeared as if she was unharmed because right beside her—no, draped right over her protectively—was Werner.
 There were large pieces of brick, stone, and glass strewn over his normally immaculate military uniform and red was pooling beneath his head.